How to introduce your eCommerce website on social media the right way!

 - Ensure your presence on all leading social media platforms – This means that you need to create accounts on social fora with the most significant number of followers to spread the word as widely as possible.

 Facebook has over a billion subscribers, followed by Twitter, with 302 million monthly active users.
 Others include microblogging sites best for social media marketing include Reddit and photo sharing websites such as Pinterest and Flickr.

 - Keep your profile updated – If your social media profile is not updated regularly, chances are you will lose a lot of your followers as users will start to drift away from your inactive account.

 Make sure your business information is reliable and updated and that users can easily redirect to your website and e-store through the information provided.

 - Engage with customers – Digital media content is getting more creative by the minute.
 We are looking at news stories, comics, campaign posts, advertisements, promotional content, and scores of videos online in just a few minutes.

 On Pinterest, engage customers with pictures of your products or images of satisfied customers.
-Spice it up with the right tags so that when someone is looking up “summer dresses,” your products pop up instantly on the photo website.
+Then, spice it up with the correct tags so that when someone is looking up “summer dresses,” your products pop up instantly on the photo website.